PLP-Database-Design/wk-5-Keamogetsw3-1/Group_Test_Management_Report.md

 ### Objectives

-- Validate reset, leaderboard, and bonus logic.
+- The objective of this test plan is to validate the following:
+  - Clicking 'reset' sets score = 0 and clears progress
-- Ensure leaderboard accuracy and persistence.
+  - Leaderboard accuracy and localStorage behaviour
-- Confirm that bonus round triggers correctly after 3 solved puzzles.
+  - Bonus round triggers correctly and applies score multipliers

 ### Scope

 **In Scope:**
 - Reset Game score and progress
 - Leaderboard functionality and localStorage
 - Bonus round score calculation
-- UI responsiveness on desktop

 **Out of Scope:**
 - Server-side or backend testing (local-only)